One-Week Vegan Meal Plan

 - Make the Coconut Red Lentil Dahl for Monday’s dinner and Tuesday’s lunch.

-One Week Vegan Meal Plan
+7-Day Vegan Meal Plan

 Here we go!
 Let’s get into this meal plan.
 I’ve provided suggested and alternative recipes for breakfast, lunch, dinner and snacks for a full week of vegan eating.
 I hope you enjoy it and get a little taste of what plant-based eating is all about.